vygr/ChrysaLisp/docs/Lisp/BINDING.md

 ```

 You can ask to take the rest of the parameters as a single slice.
 Regardless of
 how many there are.
-If there are no more remaining, you will receive an empty
+If there are no more remaining, you will receive the slice.
-list.

 ```vdu
 (defun test (a &rest b) (print a " " b))